gregory-vovchok/PixelPainter/Assets/ReadMe.txt

 # How to change the Palette Toolbar settings?
-In 'Profiles' folder you can find the ColorPaletteSettings asset where you can customize the available colors and other useful settings of the palette toolbar
+In 'Profiles' folder you can find the ColorPaletteToolbarSettings asset where you can customize the available colors and other useful settings of the palette toolbar

 # How to change the Grid settings?